mattdean1/contentful-sync-redis/README.md

 ### Resolving Links

 Dereferences links to other entries in your content and groups fields by locale.
+Pass in an array of entries.

 ```javascript
 cf.resolveReferences(entries) // returns a promise containing the resolved entries